 The SNMP-COMMUNITY-MIB contains objects for mapping between community strings and version-independent SNMP message parameters.
 In addition, this MIB provides a mechanism for performing source address validation on incoming requests, and for selecting community strings based on target addresses for outgoing notifications.
+These two

-These two features are accomplished by providing a tag in the snmpCommunityTable which selects sets of entries in the snmpTargetAddrTable [18].
+Frye, et al. Best Current Practice [Page 30] features are accomplished by providing a tag in the snmpCommunityTable which selects sets of entries in the snmpTargetAddrTable [RFC3413].
 In addition, the SNMP-COMMUNITY-MIB augments the snmpTargetAddrTable with a transport address mask value and a maximum message size value.
 These values are used only where explicitly stated.
 In cases where the snmpTargetAddrTable is used without mention of these augmenting values, the augmenting values should be ignored.